varigeri92/GenesisEngine/README.md

 ![alt text](https://github.com/varigeri92/GenesisEngine/blob/main/git_images/Screenshot%202025-09-24%20132411.png "screenshot")

-To load the Test Scene Click on File / Load to Save you changes click on File / Save Scene Loading are currently additive only!
+* To load the Test Scene Click on File / Load
+* To Save you changes click on File / Save.

+Scene Loading are currently additive only!
 Already existing scenenes will not get unloaded.
 Hold Right MB to look around and WASD to fly around.